IDF Frontend - idf.py

 CMake, which configures the project to be built

-The Step 5.
-First Steps on ESP-IDF contains a brief introduction on how to set up
+The getting started guide contains a brief introduction to how to set up

 idf.py to configure, build, and flash projects.

-idf.py should be run in an ESP-IDF project directory, i.e., a directory containing a
+idf.py should be run in an ESP-IDF “project” directory, i.e. one containing a

 Makefile will not work with